Yerba Mate Benefits, How to Make and Side Effects - Dr. Axe

 • irregular heartbeat

-If you experience any of these side effects of caffeine overdose after consuming yerba mate, then you should reduce your overall daily caffeine intake.
+If you experience any of these side effects of caffeine overdose after consuming yerba mate, you should reduce your overall daily caffeine intake.

 Yerba mate isn’t likely to pose any threats for healthy adults who occasionally drink it.
-However, some studies indicate that people who drink large amounts of hot yerba mate over prolonged periods may be at increased risk of some types of cancer, such as cancer of the esophagus, larynx and oral cavity.
+However, some studies have indicated that people who drink large amounts of hot yerba mate over prolonged periods may be at increased risk of some types of cancer, such as cancer of the esophagus, larynx and oral cavity.

 Smoking in combination with yerba mate seems to greatly increase the cancer risk.
 One possible explanation is that yerba mate contains PAHs, which are known to be carcinogenic.
 PAHs are also found in tobacco smoke and grilled meat.

-Your safest bet is not to drink mate at very hot temperatures, or if you’re really concerned, then you can stick with cold yerba mate beverages.
-If you are a cancer survivor, have a family history of cancer or just generally don’t feel comfortable drinking yerba mate tea, then by all means don’t add it into your daily rotation of food and beverages.
+If you are a cancer survivor, have a family history of cancer or just generally don’t feel comfortable drinking yerba mate tea, don’t add it into your daily rotation of food and beverages.
 However, yerba mate has also been scientifically shown to have anticancer abilities, specifically when it comes to killing colon cancer cells.

 In general, it’s a good idea to enjoy yerba mate in moderation and not at very high temperatures.
 Check with your doctor before incorporating yerba mate into your diet if you have any questions or concerns.

-Final Thoughts
+Final thoughts

-• The consumption of yerba mate has been shown to kill colon cancer cells, stimulate the immune system, increase daily nutrient intake, reduce cholesterol levels and promote healthy weight loss.
+• The consumption of yerba mate has been shown to help kill colon cancer cells, stimulate the immune system, increase daily nutrient intake, reduce cholesterol levels and promote healthy weight loss.

-• Yerba mate is praised for having almost as much caffeine as coffee nutrition, along with the feel-good chemicals of tea and coffee as well.
+• Yerba mate is praised for having almost as much caffeine as coffee, along with the feel-good chemicals of tea and coffee as well.
 Typically, it has about 85 milligrams of caffeine per cup.
 Mate contains three stimulants — caffeine, theobromine (the “happy” chemical in chocolate) and theophylline — providing a pleasant morning jolt without coffee’s jitters.

 • In general, it’s a good idea to enjoy yerba mate in moderation and not at very high temperatures.
-Check with your health care provider before incorporating yerba mate into your diet if you have any questions or concerns.
+Check with your healthcare provider before incorporating yerba mate into your diet if you have any questions or concerns.

 More Nutrition